CarliJoy/GLS_account_statement_reader/README.md

 * `jupyter-notebook` [Optional]

+# Installation

+## Variant One
+ Install using `pip install bank-statement-reader`

+Advantage:
+ * Easy to install

+Disadvantage:
+ * some features like the `booking/personal.py` file depend on modifying the package the package source before installing, which won't work using this method

+## Variant Two
+Clone the repro locally, create and activate a new virtual environment and run `pip install -e .` within the project folder.

 # Usage
-Clone the repro locally, create and activate a new virtual environment and run `pip install -e .` within the project folder.

-Now you have a new command `statement2csv` available.
+After installation, you have a new command `statement2csv` available.
 ```
 usage: statement2csv [-h] [--out out.csv] statement.pdf [statement.pdf ...]